jbakse/site_builder/docs/music/index.md

   We could use the [MIDI](https://en.wikipedia.org/wiki/MIDI) note value: e.g. `60`.

-  Hertz is a little fussy, and scientific pitch notation is harder to parse than MIDI note values so we'll use MIDI note values.
+  Hertz is a little fussy, and scientific pitch notation is harder to parse than MIDI note values, so we'll use MIDI note values.
 P5.sound's `midiToFreq()` will translate from midi values to frequencies for us.

 | A  | B♭ | B  | C4 | D♭ | D  | E♭ | E  | F  | G♭ | G  | A♭ |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |
 | 33 | 34 | 35 | 36 | 37 | 38 | 39 | 40 | 41 | 42 | 43 | 44 |

 Length
-: In musical notation note lengths are usually provided in relation to the tempo and time signature of the piece: e.g. `quarter note`.
-We'll use seconds time in seconds.
+: In musical notation, note lengths are usually provided in relation to the tempo and time signature of the piece: e.g. `quarter note`.
+We'll use time in seconds.
 This is a little less flexible and maybe a little less _musical_ but very straightforward.

 Notes
 : Notes have two values: Pitch and Length.
 We could use an object `{pitch: 60, length: .25}` or an array `[60, .25]` to represent our note.
 The object is clearer but the array is more compact.
-I think a melody will look better with the arrays, let's use them.
+I think a melody will look better with arrays: let's use them.

 Rests
 : Rests are gaps between notes.
 They have a length, but no pitch.
 We could have a different format for rests, or we could use notes but set the pitch to a special value.
-For simplicity, lets use notes with a special pitch value.
-We might use `0` or `undefined` to represent a rest, but those are quite semantically correct.
+For simplicity, let's use notes with a special pitch value.
+We might use `0` or `undefined` to represent a rest, but those aren't quite semantically correct.
 Since we can mix types in JavaScript we could use a string too: `rest`.

 Here is how our melody will look.